jarekstrzele/obsidian_notes/REACT/React - the Complete Guide/14 Connecting to a Database.md

 if you will have code:
 ```js
 function App() {
   const[movies, setMovies] = useState([])
   const[isLoading, setIsLoading] = useState(false)
   const[error, setError] = useState(null);

   useEffect( () => {
     fetchMoviesHandler();
   }) ;
   async function fetchMoviesHandler(){
     setIsLoading(true) ;
     setError(null);
     try{
 ```

+this code is not good because whenever this component will be reevaluate the function from useEffect wil be executed

+but you can add